dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Spent some time job hunting and then I brushed up on my JavaScript interview questions as I have 2 initial phoe screenings coming up.

+DAY 102: July 10, 2019

+Today's Progress: Working on a react exercise that will track how many a coin is heads and tales.
+I got the initial project up and linked all the components.
+Tomorrow i will work on state and how to structure it out.